WebOsu-2/webosu-2.github.io/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+If possible, community leaders will provide support for individuals requiring translations or clarifications of this document.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our